 How we work

 We support clinical research infrastructure, which includes research facilities and clinical research staff such as research nurses, technicians and technology specialists.
 Our infrastructure bridges the gap between basic discovery research and early phase clinical trials.
 We also use our funds to help provide start-up costs for pilot studies to test new ideas in experimental medicine and translational research.
 Lastly, we fund training in experimental medicine and neuroscience to ensure there is a new generation of clinical academic researchers ready to meet future healthcare challenges.

 We are closely linked to the NIHR / Wellcome Trust King's Clinical Research Facility, the NIHR Collaboration for Leadership in Applied Health Research and Care (CLAHRC) South London, as well as numerous local and national academic, industry and charity partners.

 The NIHR Maudsley BRC was originally established in 2007.
-NIHR BRCs are commissioned through an open national competition, with applications judged by an international panel of scientific experts.
-We have since received two further rounds of five-year funding from the Department of Health through NIHR, with our latest £66m award taking us up to March 2021.
+NIHR BRCs were commissioned through an open national competition, with applications judged by an international panel of scientific experts.
+We have since received two further rounds of five-year funding from the Department of Health through NIHR, with our latest £66m award taking us up to March 2022.
 Following NIHR’s decision to discontinue the specialist Biomedical Research Units which operated 2011-2018, the work of the Maudsley Dementia Biomedical Research Unit (BRU-D) is being continued and expanded upon in the NIHR Maudsley BRC as a theme dedicated to dementia and related disorders.